Finish for stainless steel to prevent galvanic action with aluminum

 If the problem is that the internal threads of the aluminum casting are corroding, then the materials previously mentioned may be of some help in reducing the contact and protecting the internal threads.

-But not all corrosion is galvanic corrosion due to dissimilar metals; if the problem is general corrosion of the outside of the item, I personally doubt that the stainless steel screw is a major contributor, rather that the problem is inadequate pretreatment or powder coating.
-Are the components chromate conversion coated before powder coating?
+But not all corrosion is galvanic corrosion due to dissimilar metals; if the problem is general corrosion of the outside of the item, I personally doubt that the stainless steel screw is a major contributor -- rather that the problem is inadequate pretreatment or powder coating.
+Are the components chromate conversion coated or anodized before powder coating?

 Ted Mooney, P.E.
 RET